genericlady/beautypin_old/notes.md

 # To Pass the assessment
+* fix scope for owner search
+* search should work for their deals only

+implement crud buttons

 You don't need to add every possible validation or duplicates, such as presence and a minimum length,